ABM4ALL/homepage/README.md

-# homepage
+# README

-This repo holds the code of the ABM4ALL homepage.
+Homepage of ABM4ALL community.